reasonml/reason/src/README.md

 - `*.mllib`: related: see the [OCaml extensions list](https://github.com/facebook/reason/wiki/OCaml-Ecosystem-Extensions-List).
 These are generated file from `pkg/build.ml`, which describes the package we distribute.
 No need to worry about them.

-- `src/reason_config.ml`: global config that says whether our parser should run in "recoverable" mode.
+- `src/reason_config.ml`: global configuration that says whether our parser should run in "recoverable" mode.
 Merlin has a neat feature which lets it continue diagnosing e.g. type errors even when the file is syntactically invalid (at the expense of the accuracy of those type error reports' quality).
 Searching `reason_config` in our codebase will show you how this is used.

 - `reason_format_type.ml`, `reason_type_of_ocaml_type.ml`: again, see `pkg/build.ml`.
 These produce the `refmttype` binary, used by [BetterErrors](refmttype) to output compiler errors in Reason syntax rather than the OCaml one.